 PARLIAMENT SQUARE: BIG BEN, WESTMINSTER ABBEY & THE THAMES

-Now you can head down Whitehall (behind you when you face the National Gallery) for a stroll past 10 Downing Street – a minute later, you’ll be standing next to the iconic Big Ben, Westminster Abbey and across the river from the London Eye.
+Now you can head down Whitehall (behind you when you face the National Gallery) for a stroll past 10 Downing Street – the UK’s “white house” – and a minute later, you’ll be standing next to the iconic Big Ben, Westminster Abbey and across the river from the London Eye.

 Cross over the famous bridge for a ride on the Eye, explore the SeaLife Aquarium, or visit the newly-relocated London Dungeons.